oracle-livelabs/database/datapump-xtts-migration/03-create-target/create-target.md

     ```

     * The source database uses timezone file version *42*.
-    * The target PDB uses timezone file version *43*.
-    * In this lab, you migrate using full transportable export/import (FTEX).
+    * You migrate using full transportable export/import (FTEX).
 Technically speaking, FTEX has the capability of migrating to a higher timezone file version.
 But Data Pump needs to convert all relevant timezone data (columns of type *TIMESTAMP WITH TIMEZONE*) to the new timezone file version.
 Depending on the amount of data, this can take many hours.
-    * In this lab, you continue despite the different and accept the overhead of converting the data.
-    * For a real migration, Oracle recommend that you use the same timezone file version as in the source database.
+    * Oracle recommend that you use the same timezone file version as in the source database.
     * If your data doesn't use the data type *TIMESTAMP WITH TIMEZONE* you can completely disregard this check.

     <details>